official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 Goldsmith.
 They were sent by the FCO on behalf of the FCO and the MOD as well as No.10.

-63

-Executive Summary444.
-The instructions made it clear that Lord Goldsmith should not provide an immediate response.
+444. The instructions made it clear that Lord Goldsmith should not provide an immediate response.

 445. When Lord Goldsmith met Mr Powell, Sir David Manning and Baroness Morgan